Tunglt-hust/bi_portal-guidelines/README.md

 - **GitHub Repository:** Configure the repository URL and local paths in the Airflow DAG.
 - **BigQuery Connection:** Set up BigQuery credentials using a service account key and define connection IDs in Airflow.
+- **Dataset and Table Schema:** Define the dataset and table schema directly in the DAG configuration.
 - **Schedule:** You can either run DAGs manually or set up a cron-based schedule.

 ## Environment Setup